'Thought creates our world and then says ... "I didn't do it." ' David Bohm

-How is it that one moment - we can love our work, our homelife, our relationships with others, enjoying a creative life, hopeful of more of the same - and in the very next moment, these good feelings can tail off, leaving us experiencing boredom, frustration, worry, anger, lack of focus and fearing the worst?
+How is it that in one moment - we can love our work, our home life, our relationships with others, enjoying a creative life, and be hopeful of more of the same - and in the very next moment, these good feelings can tail off, leaving us experiencing boredom, frustration, worry, anger, lack of focus and fearing the worst?

 Most of us would directly attribute how we feel, and therefore how we're able to think and perform - to our circumstances.

 As human beings, we like to think that we can make meaning of every experience.
-And yet, the deeper truth is that it's (always!) our thinking that is creating our experience, moment to moment.
-Simply put - we experience our thinking; accompanying each fresh thought is a new experience.
+And yet, the more profound truth is that our thinking is always creating our experience, moment to moment.
+Simply put - we experience our thinking.

-Knowing this enables us to be resilient through the inevitable ups and downs of life.
-With resilience, the quality of our thinking increases, we ask different questions; we look in a different direction, and with that comes an ability to not only survive, but to thrive - in a place beyond or before our (thought created) experiences.
+Every feeling therefore, if we so choose, points towards a fresh realisation about ourselves, and enables us to be resilient through the inevitable ups and downs of life.
+With resilience, the quality of our thinking increases.
+We then ask different questions and look in a different direction.
+And with that comes an ability to not only survive, but to have hope, and to thrive!

-Understanding the nature of thought expands our capacity to be ourselves, and therefore to enjoy healthy, caring relationships not only at work but also in our personal lives.
+Understanding the nature of thought expands your capacity to be yourself, and therefore to enjoy healthy, caring relationships not only at work but also in your personal life.